-the standard wind velocity law governs the wind acceleration according to $v = v{\infty}(1 - R/r)^{\beta}$ so that large values of β give more gradual accelerations.
+When we fit these wind-profile models, we had to decide what velocity law to use for the model.
+From CAK (Castor, Abbott, & Klein 1975) theory, we expect a terminal velocity of roughly 2000 km s-1.
+The β parameter of the standard wind velocity law governs the wind acceleration according to $v = v{\infty}(1 - R/r)^{\beta}$ so that large values of β give more gradual accelerations.
 Typically $\beta \approx 1$.
-When we fit the wind-profile model with $v{\infty} = 2000 \text{ km s}^{-1}$ and $\beta = 1$ to the stronger lines, we could only fit the data if $R{\rm min}$ < 1.1 R{}.
+When we fit the wind-profile model with $v{\infty} = 2000$ km s-1 and $\beta = 1$ to the stronger lines, we could only fit the data if $R{\min} < 1.1$ R{}.
 This puts nearly all of the emission at the base of the wind (because of the density-squared weighting of X-ray emissivity and the $v^{-1}r^{-2}$ dependence of density), which is unrealistic for any type of wind-shock scenario, but which is the only way to produce the relatively narrow profiles in a model with a large wind terminal velocity.
+This quantitative result verifies the qualitative impression that the relatively narrow emission lines in the MEG spectrum are inconsistent with a standard wind-shock scenario in the context of a fast wind.

 However, although the theoretical expectation is for a fast wind with a terminal velocity of roughly 2000 km s-1, the UV wind line profiles observed with IUE tell a different story.
-The UV line with the strongest wind signature is the C{IV} doublet at 1548,1551 Å, which shows a blue edge velocity of only 420 ${\rm km~s^{-1}}$ (Prinja 1989).
+The UV line with the strongest wind signature is the C IV doublet at 1548,1551 Å, which shows a blue edge velocity of only 420 km s-1 (Prinja 1989).
 We show this line in Fig. 7.
 The C III line shows no wind broadening and the Si IV line shows a slightly weaker wind signature than the C IV feature.
 Certainly the terminal velocity of the wind could be significantly higher than this, with the outer wind density being too low to cause noticeable absorption at high velocities.
+However, because the empirical evidence from these UV wind features indicates that the terminal velocity of the wind may actually be quite low, we refit the strong lines in the MEG spectrum with the wind-profile model, but this time using a terminal velocity of 420 km s-1.
+The fits were again statistically good, and for these models, the fitted values of R{\min} were generally between 1.3 R{} and 1.5 R{}, which are much more reasonable values for the onset radius of windshock emission.